AmanShukla3074/Ecommerce-MERN/README.md

 ⚠️ **Important Notice:**

-Please be aware that the API response time might be slow, and product rendering may take a few seconds.
+Please be aware that the **API response time might be slow**, and product rendering may take a few seconds.
 This is because the backend is hosted on Render's free tier, which may introduce latency, especially when the server is waking up from an idle state.

 **Reason for Slow API Response:**
 - The backend of this project is deployed on [Render](https://render.com/) using the free tier.
 Free-tier services typically experience increased latency due to limited resources and the possibility of the server going into a "sleep" mode when not in use.
 When the server is accessed after being idle, it takes some time to wake up, leading to slower API responses.